MISTRAS (MG)

 nullAI Analysis | Feedback

 Natalia Shuman joined MISTRAS Group as President and Chief Executive Officer in 2025.
 She brings over two decades of global leadership experience in the Testing, Inspection, and Certification (TIC) industry.
 Prior to MISTRAS, Ms. Shuman served as Executive Vice President and a member of the Group Operating Council at Eurofins Scientific, where she oversaw a team of more than 12,000 employees.
-She is recognized for her strategic vision and operational expertise, consistently leading organizations through transformative growth and long-term value creation, including scaling billion-dollar enterprises through organic growth and mergers and acquisitions.
-She also previously served as North American CEO for Bureau Veritas.
+She also previously served as the North American CEO for Bureau Veritas, overseeing 7,000 employees across 130 offices and laboratories in the U.S., Canada, and Mexico.
+Ms. Shuman is recognized for scaling billion-dollar enterprises through organic growth and mergers and acquisitions.

-Edward J. Prajzner was appointed Senior Executive Vice President and Chief Financial Officer in March 2023 and joined MISTRAS Group in January 2018.
-He leads MISTRAS' financial and IT areas and Investor Relations.
-Before joining MISTRAS Group, Mr. Prajzner was Executive Vice President of Corporate Development, as well as Chief Financial Officer and Secretary of CECO Environmental Corp, a publicly traded global diversified and energy technology company.
-He also held senior finance roles at CDI Corporation (now AE Industrial Partners) and American Infrastructure (now Allan Myers).
-Mr. Prajzner began his career at Ernst & Young.
+Edward J. Prajzner is the Senior Executive Vice President and Chief Financial Officer for MISTRAS Group, having joined in January 2018.
+Before joining MISTRAS, Mr. Prajzner served as Chief Financial Officer and Secretary of CECO Environmental Corp, a publicly-traded global diversified and energy technology company.
+He began his career with Ernst & Young and has held senior financial positions with CDI Corporation and American Infrastructure.
+CDI Corporation is now AE Industrial Partners.

 Manuel N. Stamatakis, Executive Chairman of the Board

-Manuel N. Stamatakis is the Executive Chairman of the Board and served as Interim CEO from 2023 through January 1, 2025.
-He has been a pivotal member of the MISTRAS Group Board since 2002.
+Manuel N. Stamatakis serves as the Executive Chairman of the Board for MISTRAS Group.
+He has been a member of the MISTRAS Board since 2002 and served as Chief Executive Officer of the Company from 2023 through January 1, 2025.
 Mr. Stamatakis was the Founder and former CEO of Capital Management Enterprises, Inc., a Pennsylvania-based financial services and employee benefits consulting firm, which he successfully sold in 2020.
-He has extensive leadership and entrepreneurial experience, having held multiple board and chairmanship positions, including Chairman of the Delaware River Port Authority and The Drexel College of Medicine.

 Hani Hammad, Executive Vice President and Chief Operating Officer

-Hani Hammad joined MISTRAS Group in 2024 as Executive Vice President and Chief Operating Officer.
-Prior to MISTRAS, he spent over four years at the global consultancy firm AlixPartners, which included a year-long collaboration with MISTRAS on its Project Phoenix initiative.
-Before his time at AlixPartners, Mr. Hammad contributed his strategic insight to PwC's Strategy&, focusing on operational strategy for Oil & Gas companies, and held key roles in manufacturing and supply chain management at Baker Hughes Company and General Electric Company.
+Hani Hammad joined MISTRAS as Executive Vice President and Chief Operating Officer in 2024.
+Prior to MISTRAS, he spent over four years at the global consultancy firm AlixPartners, which included a year-long collaboration with MISTRAS to manage the Company's Project Phoenix initiative.
+He was instrumental in enhancing operational efficiency and identifying value-capture opportunities.

 Gennaro (Jerry) D'Alterio, Executive Vice President and Chief Commercial Officer

-Gennaro (Jerry) D'Alterio was appointed Executive Vice President and Chief Commercial Officer in September 2023.
-He brings over 20 years of executive leadership experience, driving commercial transformations.
-Mr. D'Alterio most recently served as the Vice President of Product Management and Director, Global Business Development at CECO Environmental's Fluid Handling & Filtration segment, where he also held the positions of President and Global President.
+Gennaro (Jerry) D'Alterio joined MISTRAS Group in 2023 as Executive Vice President and Chief Commercial Officer.
+With over 20 years of executive leadership experience, Mr. D'Alterio has a track record of driving commercial transformations.
+He most recently served as the Vice President of Product Management and Director, Global Business Development at CECO Environmental's Fluid Handling & Filtration segment, where he also held positions as President and Global President.

 AI Analysis | Feedback